catOScatOS/CatsuBrowser/README.md

 CatsuBrowser is a lightweight web browser built with WPF and WebView2 in C#, designed to be simple, modern, and customizable.
-It features multi-tab browsing, history management, and a sleek Aero-inspired interface.
+It features multi-tab browsing, history management.

 ---